De Lima to CHR: Take ‘united stand’ vs PH’s ‘crisis of democracy’

 “Let us continue to showcase CHR’s exemplary work as defenders of human rights in the country now and in the generations to come,” De Lima added.

 The senator has been detained at the Philippine National Police Custodial Center over drug charges.
-JE
+JE/rga

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.